WebDevFinalProject/tattify/README.md

 ## Live Demo

-Check out the live version of TattooConnect here: [Tattify Live](https://tattify-1.onrender.com/)
+Check out the live version of Tattify here: [Tattify Live](https://tattify-1.onrender.com/)

 <a id="technology"></a>